The purpose of these contests is to encourage collectors to be creative and have fun with their dolls.

 - Each entry must be accompanied by an entry form.

 - Entry forms must provide the name of the customizer(s), the name of the person at PUDDLE who is responsible for the entry (if needed), and a list of changes, such as sanding, carving, painting, rechipping, rewigging, brands of clothing and accessories, etc.

 - More than one person can help customize an entry, but each person must be credited on the entry form.

 - The customizer can bring together elements from others (clothing, companions, etc.) as long as the originators are credited.

-- To save time, you may prepare this information ahead of time on a card or piece of paper no larger than 4.25″ x 5.75″, or half a standard letter-size page.
-(A 3″ x 5″ index card is recommended as space is often tight on the display tables.)
-You will still need to pick up an official entry slip at PUDDLE to get your entry number(s).
+- You may prepare this information ahead of time on an index card or small piece of paper.
+You will still need to pick up an official entry slip at PUDDLE to get your entry number.